Tuition freeze proposed for University of California undergrads

 California has kept undergraduate tuition steady for the past two years, as politicians wrangled over state funding and families continued to struggle in the recovering economy.

-“Tuition goes right to the heart of accessibility and affordability -- two of the university’s guiding stars,” Napolitano said in remarks delivered to university regents in San Francisco.
+“Tuition goes right to the heart of accessibility and affordability, two of the university’s guiding stars,” Napolitano said in remarks to regents in San Francisco.

+Education advocates welcomed the move in a state where a smaller portion of high school graduates are going to university - in part because of ever-increasing fees.
+U.C. tuition has more than tripled since 1990, topping out at around $12,000 per year.

+Michele Siquieros, executive director of the Campaign for College Opportunity, said the freeze would be of little help unless the state develops a long-term plan to both fund the university and avoid spikes in tuition, as Napolitano has urged.

 Chosen from among more than 300 candidates, the 55-year-old Democrat took the helm of a university struggling to recover from economic crises that have eaten away at the state budget on and off for nearly two decades.